tanweijie123/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given index refers to a client associated with one or more Schedule.
+The given index refers to a Client associated with one or more Schedule.

     * 3b1.
 FitEgo shows an error message.